 I’ve always loved quilts my whole life.
 In grade school I taught myself how to make cross-stitch and embroidery needlepoint patterns.
 I never attempted a quilt until just after high school.
 So I bought three different fabrics in white & navy blue print.
 Proceeded to measure and cut into 3 x 3 inch squares and sewed together into a top about 3 x 4 feet.
 This of course was having no clue what I was doing.
 There wasn’t INTERNET back then! *GASP* !!
 So I made the same pattern for the back, sewed 3 sides together, turned it inside out and then stuffed it lightly with batting ~~ the kind used for dolls, etc. I didnt know there were rolls of sheets of thin batting made for quilting!
 Cuz you need to be able to sew and pull the thread thru both pieces of fabric and thru the batting.
 I patted it as smooth as I could and sewed up the end.
 Then used a long thick needle to sew doubled thread, thru each corner where all the squares met.
 Then it was called done.
-I proudly gave it to my dogs to pay on.
+I proudly gave it to my dogs to lay on.
 And yes, with the bodies taking turns laying on all the time, their weight flattened the polyester down a bit.
 Now more than 30 years and at about 15 dogs later,, I still have that quilt now in one of the dogs’ favorite lounging crates!

 The photo above, I named AMERICANA.
 It was the first ever art quilt I did, during a period when I was in a bad marriage.
 I would take my fabric, thread and doo-dads out back to sit in the shade with my dogs and work; my getting away from shit and spending quiet time with my Goldens.
 AMERICANA is about 7 x 10 inches.
 Heart and star buttons adorn the sides and the red stripes are thousands of red seed beads hand sewn on three at a time.
 (What I don’t like about one method I used was attempting to use my sewing machine to embroider the wording, if done by hand I think I would’ve liked it better.
 But any craft is live and learn! ) There are also those tiny beads within the heart shape.
 The back fabric is that tan trim fabric around the edges with red and blue stars.
 I was very proud of that little wall quilt.
-I’ve had people over the years offer to buy it, but it means more to me than $$$.
+I’ve had people over the years offer to buy it, but it meant more to me than $$$.
 I just happened to pick that fabric in a store because it appealed to me as a theme.
 After all these years, it stands for my many memories, good and bad, of four years in an abusive marriage.